-Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of Mixing a Short Film with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of Pro Tools: Mixing a Short Film.

 If you're a Premium Member of the lynda.com online training library, you have access to the exercise files used throughout this title.
 The exercise files have been compressed to a zip file called exercise files.
 Download and uncompress this file, and you'll see a folder called Exercise Files.
 In this folder, you'll see all of the elements we'll work with in this course.
 The Avid folder contains a To Audio folder, containing the AAF file to import, and a Video folder with a video reference file to import.